 CTEPA – If using the CTEPA method, a summary including:

-Disclosure (in tabular form) of the scenario reserves using the same method and assumptions as those used by the company to calculate CTE 70 (adjusted) as outlined in VM-21 Section 9.C (or the stochastic reserves following VM-21 Section 4.A.4.a for a company that does not have a CDHS), as well as the corresponding scenarios reserves substituting the assumptions prescribed by VM-21 Section 6.C.
+Disclosure (in tabular form) of the scenario reserves using the same method and assumptions as those used by the company to calculate CTE 70 (adjusted) as outlined in VM-21 Section 9.C (or the stochastic reserves following VM-21 Section 4.A.4.a for a company that does not have a CDHS or a SHS that is required to be modeled pursuant to VM-21 Section 9.A.6), as well as the corresponding scenarios reserves substituting the assumptions prescribed by VM-21 Section 6.C.

-Summary of results from a cumulative decrement projection along the scenario whose reserve value is closest to the CTE 70 (adjusted), as outlined in VM-21 Section 9.C (or the stochastic reserves following VM-21 Section 4.A.4.a for a company that does not have a CDHS), under the assumptions outlined in VM-21 Section 6.C.
+Summary of results from a cumulative decrement projection along the scenario whose reserve value is closest to the CTE 70 (adjusted), as outlined in VM-21 Section 9.C (or the stochastic reserves following VM-21 Section 4.A.4.a for a company that does not have a CDHS or a SHS that is required to be modeled pursuant to VM-21 Section 9.A.6), under the assumptions outlined in VM-21 Section 6.C.
 Such a cumulative decrement projection shall include, at the end of each projection year, the projected proportion (expressed as a percent of the total projected account value) of persisting contracts as well as the allocation of projected decrements across death, full surrender, account value depletion, elective annuitization, and other benefit election.

 Summary of results from a cumulative decrement projection, identical to (ii) above, but replacing all assumptions outlined in VM-21 Section 6.C with the corresponding assumptions used in calculating the stochastic reserve.